 Chef Davis offers many of his specialties on the dinner menu, including what James Beard Award-winning food critic Craig LaBan referred to as one of the best burgers in Philly.
 Libertine also features Davis' three decade-old "Secret Chicken 2.0," a lobster burger, fresh pastas, steak, pastrami sliders, inventive desserts and much more.

-On Monday nights, Libertine offers their famous Parker Burger at half price for only $9, while On Sunday Evenings the entire wine list is half price and every evening from 5 to 7 we offer a pre-theater menu for only $35.
+On Sunday Evenings, the entire wine list is half price and every evening from 5 to 7 we offer a pre-theater menu for only $35.

 Whether you live in Center City or taking in the opera, orchestra, ballet, a sporting event or just a night out at one of Philly's best restaurants, Libertine is a perfect spot for a date or for private party dining.
 It is easily one of the best new restaurants in Philadelphia, and features a beautiful wine bar and late-night happy hour offerings.
 Libertine also offers private parties for all of your dining needs, including rehearsal dinners, birthday parties and graduation events, anniversary celebrations and more.

 During brunch, which is served Saturday and Sunday between 10:30 a.m. and 3 p.m., Libertine features bottomless mimosas and Bloody Marys, their "one of a kind toast bar," homemade bagels, waffles & ice cream, and a number of brunch favorites

 .“Good Eating, Drinking and Fine Hospitality” is served every night of the week, as well as during brunch hours on the weekends.
 Join us and dine with a “Best of Philly” chef in one of the most beautiful restaurants in The City of Brotherly Love!